instructure/canvas-lms/doc/api/tools_variable_substitutions.md

 Some substitutions may be used as 'enabled_capabilities' for LTI2 tools.
 These substitutions have a 'Launch Parameter' label indicating the parameter name that will be sent in the tool launch if enabled.

-For more information on variable substitution, see the <a href="https://www.imsglobal.org/specs/ltiv1p1p1/implementation-guide#toc-9" target="_blank">IMS LTI specification.</a>
+For more information on variable substitution, see the [https://www.imsglobal.org/specs/ltiv1p1p1/implementation-guide#toc-9](IMS LTI specification).

 # Usage/Configuration
 Variable substitutions can be configured for a tool in 3 ways: